Tim Harding (musician)

-Timothy John Harding (born 1 February 1978) is an Australian musician, singer, guitarist, entertainer and former member of the Australian children's musical group Hi-5.
-He left Hi-5 on November 14 2007, after nine years with the group due to suffering major injuries following a motorcycle accident.
+Timothy John Harding (born 1 February 1978) is an Australian musician, singer, guitarist, entertainer and original member of the Australian children's musical group Hi-5 between 1998 and 2007 and left Hi-5 after nine years with the group due to suffering major injuries following a motorcycle accident.

 Life and career

 Harding grew up in Sydney, Australia, with two younger brothers named Peter and James and attended St Andrew's Cathedral School.
 In 1993 he began a funk band Compos Mentis with his brother Peter, family friend Mike McCarthy and bass player Sam O'Donnell.

-He does a Bit of Boxing and Surfing.
+He does a bit of boxing and surfing.